autocore-ai/AutowareAuto/docs/support/support-guidelines.md

 # Overview{#support-guidelines-overview}

 We provide several mechanism for getting help and this article describes those mechanisms.
-Whether you have run into a problem using Autoware or you just want more information about some aspect of it not covered in the documentation one of the below options should have you covered.
+Whether you have run into a problem using Autoware.Auto or you just want more information about some aspect of it not covered in the documentation, one of the below options should have you covered.
 Using the correct resource will ensure you get a helpful response to your query quickly.
 The following should be the general set of steps for obtaining support, depending on your specific need:

-#.
-Read the docs
+1. Read the docs
-#.
-Depending on your question:
+2. Depending on your question:
-  #.
-Ask support questions and describe unconfirmed bugs on [ROS Answers with the `autoware` tag](https://answers.ros.org/questions/ask/?tags=autoware)
+  1. Ask support questions and describe unconfirmed bugs on [ROS Answers with the `autoware` tag](https://answers.ros.org/questions/ask/?tags=autoware)
-  #.
-Start general Autoware discussions on [the Autoware category at ROS Discourse](https://discourse.ros.org/c/autoware)
+  2. Start general Autoware discussions on [the Autoware category at ROS Discourse](https://discourse.ros.org/c/autoware)
-  #.
-For confirmed bugs or feature requests, create a [new issue on the Autoware.Auto Gitlab](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=)
+  3. For confirmed bugs or feature requests, create a [new issue on the Autoware.Auto Gitlab](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=)
-#.
-Message the `committers-autoware-auto` channel [on the Autoware Developer's Slack](https://autoware.herokuapp.com/)
+3. Message the `committers-autoware-auto` channel [on the Autoware Developer's Slack](https://autoware.herokuapp.com/)

 # General Information: Documentation{#support-guidelines-general-info}